elemarmar/music-player/README.md

 For this we use JS and make use of the HTML Audio methods `play()` and  `pause()`.

-For the case of next and previous song we manipulate both the image, the track information on screen (artist and title) and the audio source by creating a `music` object:
+For the case of next and previous song we manipulate both the image, the track information on screen (artist and title) and the audio source by creating a `songs` object:

 ```js
 // Music Songs